An Overview and Catalogue of Dependency Challenges in Open Source Software Package Registries: Dependency-related challenges

-The empirical findings of \citet{Decan2019EMSE} revealed the increasing (transitive) complexity, impact, and growth of OSS dependency networks.
+The empirical findings of \cite{Decan2019EMSE} revealed the increasing (transitive) complexity, impact, and growth of OSS package registries.
 This makes it challenging for developers to maintain (dependencies on) such packages.
 The remainder of this article presents a literature review on empirical research focusing on these challenges and on strategies and solutions that have been proposed to overcome them.
-The review is based on the content of scientific articles that appeared since 2018, the original publication year of \cite{Decan2019EMSE}.\footnote{Publication date: 10 February 2018.
-Issue Date: 15 February 2019.} We considered articles in major software engineering conferences or journals that directly cited this work, and used snowballing to include more recent relevant articles.
+The review is based on the content of scientific articles that appeared since 2018, the publication year of \cite{Decan2019EMSE}.
+We considered articles in major software engineering conferences or journals that directly cited this work, and used snowballing to include more recent relevant articles.
 To avoid missing out on important research advances, we also searched through Google Scholar, Semantic Scholar and ResearchRabbit to identify other relevant recent empirical research in this domain.

-Table~\ref{tab:dep-issues} provides a comprehensive catalogue that structures the dependency-related challenges that we have been able to identify based on our literature review.
-The remainder of this section discusses the most relevant recent research for each of these identified challenges.
+Table~\ref{tab:dep-issues} catalogs the dependency-related challenges that we have been able to identify based on our literature review.
+The remainder of this section discusses the most relevant recent research for each of these challenges.